ulelab/clipplotr/README.md

 * `--highlight` can be used to specify a region in the format `'start_coordinate:end_coordinate'`.
 This will be highlighted by grey shading.

+* `--tidy_y_labels` can be use to tidy the y-axis labels and keep alternate ones if there are 5 or more.

 ### 2. Auxiliary plot

 * `-y` or `--auxiliary` can be used to supply the auxiliary tracks.
 These should be in a standard 6-column BED format.
 Optionally, if a 9-column BED file is supplied then the 9th column `itemRgb` will be used to colour the intervals.
 These tracks could be peak intervals, but could be any features of interest.
 You can label the tracks with `--auxiliary_labels`, otherwise the first 10 characters of the filename are used.